stevieb9/voxelab-aquila/README.md

     M503

-Home the nozzle and show the Z-Axis
+Home the hot end and show the Z-Axis

     G28